All Episodes

 We just read this stuff.

-Well, accept it as gospel.
+Accept it as gospel.

 And the Libs are out there, they're all in a panic.

-The Liberals are it's amazing.
+The liberals are – it's amazing.

 The liberals, my friends, are more concerned about Bush taking out the Iranian nukes than they are concerned that the Iranians get and use nukes.